 - A preferred room within the category booked

 Grand Hyatt Hong Kong club lounge

-Hyatt Credit Card promotions
+Hyatt Credit Card Promotions

-On top of the published benefits of The Hyatt Credit Card there are some other perks that are potentially valuable.
+On top of the published benefits of The World of Hyatt Credit Card there are some other perks that are potentially valuable.
 Specifically, Hyatt seems to offer several promotions per year for cardmembers.
 While there’s no guarantee we’ll see the same promotions in the future, in the past year we’ve seen: